codelif/socratic-walls/README.md

 Well that's correct, but all of them lacked in certain areas, so built this because:

-- I could not find one which would randomly pick a location which would also be interesting (not just a black spot)
+- could not find one which would randomly pick a location which would also be interesting (not just a black spot)
 - Most of them used simple coloring algorithms
 - Graphics are fun ;)